alpha-yadav/DSA/readme.md

 Remember to handle edge cases such as when one or both nodes are not in the tree.
 The provided code snippets can be extended to include such error handling.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information such as:

+* **Type of graph:**  (e.g., line graph, bar graph, scatter plot, pie chart)
+* **Data:** (e.g., a table of x and y values, a set of categories and their corresponding values, an equation)
+* **Variables:** (if applicable, what do the x and y axes represent?)
+* **Labels and Titles:** (what should the axes and the graph be labeled?)

+Once you give me this information, I can help you graph it.
+I can't create a visual graph here, but I can describe the graph or give you the coordinates to plot yourself.